aliaburashid/Banking-With-Java/README.md

 One of my favourite functions is `getAccount()` in the `Customer` class because it combines Java Streams, a lambda expression and Optional.
 Instead of manually looping through the accounts, it searches for the matching IBAN and safely returns an `Optional<Account>`.

-### `getTodaysTransactionTotal()`

-I also like `getTodaysTransactionTotal()` because the same method is reused for different daily debit-card limits.
-It reads the customer's transactions and calculates how much has already been completed for a particular account and transaction type that day.

 ## Challenges and Unresolved Issues